-Recommendation Task Month 1 Month 2 Month 3 Month 4 Month 5 Month 6 Training #4 Refresh the existing training process for new staff & increase Carry out full analysis of current and future training needs to include: Current number of trainers for both floor and classroom Average numbers of trainees per session (floor and classroom) Expected number of new hires incoming over the year Feedback from relevant stakeholders (trainers and trainees) to inform the analysis Milestone -!
-1 1 the number of trainers Carry out full analysis of trainer time spent on: Training vs floor duties for on the floor trainers In the classroom training vs other duties for classroom trainers Feedback from trainers to inform the analysis Clear baseli of the data-driven ne understandin challenges to n decision-makin Modular training content: Full review and summary of existing classroom training schedule and content to identify gaps and inconsistencies (to include time spent by topic) Update and break training content into specific modules by audience type to be delivered in separate sessions Best practice research to identify the optimal length of time for both classroom and on-the-floor training to support the best outcomes Reality-based training: Investigate options and costs to include reality-based training as part of the classroom curriculum Develop business case to support the inclusion of reality-based training as a regular training element - including costs, benefits quick wins and must haves [ - Ailestone outco mes: Review and confirm recommended number of trainers required for both classroom and floor training to support optimal outcomes Fully tested refre training program from stakeholder gram with buy Confirm the appropriate length of training time as appropriate to consider efficiencies from reality-based training Ĺ ds Implement a pilot study on new trainees to test new training program length, staffing and reality-based training j < Update training manual based on new processes - - 1.
+Recommendation Task Month 1 Month 2 Month 3 Month 4 Month 5 Month 6 Training #4 Refresh the existing training process for new staff & increase the number of trainers Carry out full analysis of current and future training needs to include: Current number of trainers for both floor and classroom Average numbers of trainees per session (floor and classroom) Expected number of new hires incoming over the year Feedback from relevant stakeholders (trainers and trainees) to inform the analysis Milestone -!
+1 1 Carry out full analysis of trainer time spent on: Training vs floor duties for on the floor trainers In the classroom training vs other duties for classroom trainers Feedback from trainers to inform the analysis Clear data-driven baseline understanding of the challenges to inform decision-making Modular training content: Full review and summary of existing classroom training schedule and content to identify gaps and inconsistencies (to include time spent by topic) Update and break training content into specific modules by audience type to be delivered in separate sessions Best practice research to identify the optimal length of time for both classroom and on-the-floor training to support the best outcomes Reality-based training: Investigate options and costs to include reality-based training as part of the classroom curriculum Develop business case to support the inclusion of reality-based training as a regular training element - including costs, benefits quick wins and must haves [ Milestone outcomes: - Fully tested refreshed training program with from stakeholders - Training program aligi Review and confirm recommended number of trainers required for both classroom and floor training to support optimal outcomes - Confirm the appropriate length of training time as appropriate to consider efficiencies from reality-based training current needs Implement a pilot study on new trainees to test new training program length, staffing and reality-based training j Update training manual based on new processes 1.
 Roll-out new modular and reality-based training program Mil estone outcome Improved outco Faster results rainees < - - - Standardized t Lower training Staff retention Reduced traine costs